 Oracle Forms was a popular solution back in the day, and it still lingers in the tech stacks of many companies.
 However, Oracle is slowly moving away from this technology – the end of its Premier Support status is already in sight.
 It’s a good time to consider an Oracle Forms migration – especially making a move to APEX.

 Technology is constantly evolving.
 A solution that was great just a few years ago can be irrelevant today, giving companies many reasons to “make the jump” to something more modern.
-This is even more true for software that is a few decades old – while many such solutions are often constantly improved, even after all these years, they still are as optimal as a new technology, created with the needs of today in mind.
+This is even more true for software that is a few decades old – while many such solutions are often constantly improved, even after all these years, they still aren’t as optimal as a new technology, created with the needs of today in mind.

 The continued support is usually enough to keep things stable, but sometimes it’s better to rip the band-aid off and migrate to something new.
-One of such cases is the good old Oracle Forms which has a natural successor in the form of Oracle’s low-code platform – Oracle Application Express (APEX).
+One such case is the good old Oracle Forms which has a natural successor in the form of Oracle’s low-code platform – Oracle Application Express (APEX).

 A little bit of history